 From “Your Daily Dose of Vegan Outreach!” & Jack Norris RD Blogs

 Jon Camp, Vegan Outreach’s Director of Outreach and World’s Most Courteous Houseguest, is looking for housing for his upcoming tour:

-If you’re interested in possibly housing activists in the future, please email anne(at)veganoutreach(dot)org.
+If you’re interested in possibly housing activists in the future, please email info (at) veganoutreach (dot) org.
 Thanks!

 Notes from Our Members

 time I visit the College of the Canyons,